 AUSTIN, Texas – Filing a construction lien used to be complicated and expensive.
 TexasEasyLien.com changed that by providing a new way for contractors to prepare a lien themselves online at a fraction of the time and cost.
 Lawyers can also use TexasEasyLien.com’s automated process on behalf of clients.

-What is a construction lien?
+What is a commercial construction lien?

 No pay, slow pay, unpaid – these phrases are familiar to veterans in the construction business.
 That’s when a contractor or subcontractor doesn’t get paid for their work.
-Texas construction law allows workers to make a public legal claim for the unpaid work by filing a lien.
+Texas construction law allows workers to make a public legal claim for unpaid work by filing a lien.

 Those who qualify include people who provided labor, services or materials for a commercial project in Texas.

 Do I have to file a claim for each month I am not paid?